Muppets from Space: Music

-Muppets from Space was the first Muppet film to not feature original music, opting instead for a soundtrack consisting primarily of classic soul and funk tracks.
+Muppets from Space was the first Muppet film not to feature original songs, opting instead for a soundtrack consisting primarily of classic soul and funk tracks.

 Some tracks were remade by contemporary artists, such as "Shining Star" by the Dust Brothers featuring Jeymes, and "Dazz" by G. Love and Special Sauce, recorded at Muscle Shoals Sound Studio in Sheffield, Alabama.
-The band was in the studio recording with Little Milton on the "Welcome To Little Milton" record.
+The band was in the studio recording with Little Milton on the "Welcome to Little Milton" record.
 The band got a call from Jason Brown, their manager, while in the studio, to record a song for the movie.
 Will McFarlane, who was a Shoals/Malaco studio regular, and former Bonnie Raitt guitarist, played with the band on the song.
 Parliament's "Flash Light" was updated by George Clinton as a duet with Pepe the King Prawn named "Flash Light (Spaceflight)".

 Two soundtracks were released featuring music from the film.
 The first album, Muppets from Space: The Ultimate Muppet Trip, consisted of the classic soul and funk tracks featured in the film and was jointly released by Sony Wonder, Epic Records, and Sony Music Soundtrax a day before the film's premiere, while the other was an album containing the film's score, which was composed by Jamshied Sharifi with additional work by Rupert Gregson-Williams.
 This album was released by Varèse Sarabande on August 13, 1999.

-Earlier drafts of the film contained original music, including the song "Eye 2 the Sky", written and recorded by Ween, which was not included on the soundtrack.
+Earlier drafts of the film contained original songs, including the song "Eye 2 the Sky", written and recorded by Ween, which was not included on the soundtrack.
 This song was intended to be sung by Gonzo.
 Gonzo's performer Dave Goelz had also recorded a new rendition of "I'm Going to Go Back There Someday" for this film, a song which had originally appeared in The Muppet Movie (1979).
 This song was also dropped, but was included on the Muppets from Space soundtrack, also sung by Gonzo.

 Release

 Marketing

 To promote the film's theatrical release, Muppets from Space was accompanied with a marketing campaign with promotional tie-ins such as Wendy's and Travelodge.
-From May 17 to May 21, 1999, Wheel of Fortune had a theme called "Wheel Goes to the Movies" which featured a prize on the Wheel that included a four day trip to Los Angeles for the world premiere of Muppets from Space.
+From May 17 to May 21, 1999, Wheel of Fortune had a theme called "Wheel Goes to the Movies" which featured a prize on the Wheel that included a four-day trip to Los Angeles for the world premiere of Muppets from Space.
 For the film's home video release, the pizza restaurant chain Sbarro promoted the film with six figurines in a set, along with Muppet pizza boxes and bags.

 Home media

 On October 26, 1999, the film was released on VHS and DVD with supplemental features such as a blooper reel and an audio commentary by Kermit the Frog, Gonzo, Rizzo, and director Tim Hill.
 It was released alongside The Muppets Take Manhattan on a double feature DVD by Sony Pictures Home Entertainment on June 9, 2008.
-The film received a Blu-ray release on August 16, 2011 also alongside The Muppets Take Manhattan, with all of the special features from the DVD included.
+The film received a Blu-ray release on August 16, 2011, also alongside The Muppets Take Manhattan, with all of the special features from the DVD included.